In a nutshell, refinancing means moving your home loan from one lender to another.

 They’ll be able to look at your personal situation, including why you want to refinance and the potential benefits, while taking your finances into account.
 They can also outline what’s involved, guide you through the steps in more detail and be on call when you need them.
 They can help you specifically to:

 Although it’s not a new loan for you, it will be a new loan for the lender you choose.
-A valuation of your property will be carried out and you’ll usually need to give them statements on your current home loan, as well as a payout figure.
+A valuation of your property will be carried out and you’ll usually need to give them statements of your current home loan, as well as a payout figure.
 This is the amount remaining on the loan that will be paid out to your current lender.

 You’ll also need to organise a discharge with your original lender.
 This can take a few weeks so should be organised early.
 A settlement date will be organised, which is arranged between the two lenders to transfer the mortgage title.